Kira Kira Killer

 "Kira Kira Killer" (きらきらキラー, Kira Kira Kirā) is the first limited run single by Japanese singer Kyary Pamyu Pamyu.
 It was released on June 11, 2014.

 The song (along with "Ninja Re Bang Bang" and "Koi Koi Koi") was featured in the 2016 American animated film Sing during which five red panda girls perform the song as an audition.

 Release details

-The physical CD single will be a limited edition run of only 7,777 copies, which will come with a number of special goods (a glittery sticker featuring the cover artwork, signed mini-poster, and vinyl bag containing the single), as well as a code for entry into a raffle (for residents of Japan only) with the chance to win one of a number of additional special goods, including:
+The physical CD single is a limited edition run of only 7,777 copies, which come with a number of special goods (a glittery sticker featuring the cover artwork, signed mini-poster, and vinyl bag containing the single), as well as a code for entry into a raffle (for residents of Japan only) with the chance to win one of a number of additional special goods, including: